dduan/TOMLDecoder/TOMLDecoder.docc/DevelopingTOMLDecoder.md

 ## Writing documentation

 All APIs should be documented.
-Docmuntation should use Semantic Line Breaks.
+Documentation should use Semantic Line Breaks.
 This applies to docstrings, code comments, and articles.
 In short, at most one sentence per line.
 Read https://sembr.org/ for more info.